Executive Committee |

 b) Do not offer, respond to, or solicit bribes or any other inappropriate benefits directly or indirectly to/from customers, government agencies, companies, or third parties, so as to influence their neutral discretion in making decisions or performance of duty or to gain undue benefits.

-SCB places importance on information confidentiality and management for both customers and bank information with guidelines on careful and appropriate information management, as follows:
+SCB places importance on information confidentiality and data management for customer, employee, business partner, and SCB data with appropriate and careful data management as follows:

-b) Do not disclose customer or SCB information, unless consent is granted by the information owner or in compliance with related laws.
+b) Customer, employee, business partner, and SCB data must not be disclosed, unless consent is granted by the data owner as the case may be, or in compliance with related laws.

 6.2 Communications